 As digital systems develop, the collection of data is converting more and more into industrial activity.
-Openness of information is a prerequisite for new services.
+Convenient access to information will be essential though, for creating new services.

 Open data and continuously developing mass data analysis methods provide substantial opportunities for transport and communications services, business operations and the entire society.

 The aim of the Ministry and the administrative branch is to build up users' trust in digital services and business models.
 New transport and communications services and their safe use call for high-quality information security throughout the delivery chain.

 An increasing number of transport services and nearly all communication services are connected to the information and communications infrastructure.
 The Ministry of Transport and Communications is responsible for legislation and strategy development concerning information security in communications networks and services.

 The mission is to ensure and promote the confidence of the general public, businesses and government in the security and privacy protection of services provided in the information society.
 The trust is based on aspects such as user-friendliness, adequate privacy protection and content authenticity.